firebase/leveldb-library-podspec/README.md

   * Update s.version below to the next semantic version
   * pod spec lint leveldb-library.podspec --skip-import-validation
-    * Should be one warning - WARN  | source: The version should be included in the Git tag.
   * Do pull request
   * pod trunk push leveldb-library.podspec --skip-import-validation  --allow-warnings